The heavyweight crane has arrived

 Travelling crane number two will have twice the lifting capacity of its sister crane

-, or 100 tons.
+, or 100 tonnes.
 Operating from the far end of the building, it will have the responsibility for lifting and manoeuvring the completed poloidal field coil windings in order to complete the final "pancake" assemblies.
 Composed of two beams that support a hoisting trolley between them, workers will operate the crane by joystick from the ground.

 A spreader beam attached to the trolley will permit the very careful, steady transport of the poloidal field coils with a minimum amount of tilt (on the order of 2-3 mm).
-This spreader beam will lift maximum loads of 50 tons.
+This spreader beam will lift maximum loads of 50 tonnes.